 These breathtaking islands are located near the east coast of Brazil.
 The volcanic archipelago, which has 21 islands, is known for its beaches and crystal clear waters.
 These islands are an ideal destination for an escapade, and only four hundred visitors can visit the islands at the same time.
 The islands are part of a national marine park, which means that the beaches are kept clean to prevent contamination and all the marine wildlife is protected.
 If you manage to visit these islands, do not miss the opportunity to dive in the transparent, rippling waters and then relax on a virgin beach.
 Spend an afternoon exploring the islands and diving, where you will be able to see dolphins, schools of colorful fish and coral reefs.

 Koh Rong, Cambodia

 This island off the coast of mainland Cambodia is the ideal place for a relaxing beach break, especially if you are already planning to explore South East Asia.
-Deserted beaches, traditional villages filled with wood houses and absence of traffic are some of the island’s main attractions.
+Deserted beaches, traditional villages filled with wooden houses, and the absence of traffic are some of the island’s main attractions.
 There is limited development on the island, where instead of massive resorts and fast-food restaurants you will get beach bungalows and seaside joints selling fresh fish and other authentic local delicacies.
-Diving, mountain biking and trekking can all be enjoyed on this island, known for its landscapes and clean, near humanless beaches.
+Diving, mountain biking, and trekking can all be enjoyed on this island, known for its landscapes and clean, near humanless beaches.

 La Digue, Seychelles